tougshire/webikwa/README.md

 ## Installation

-Webikwa requires webikwa_base, touglates and wagtail_modeladmin.
-If you're using a different template app than webikwa_base, you can substitute that app
+Webikwa requires webikwa_templates, touglates and wagtail_modeladmin.
+If you're using a different template app than webikwa_templates, you can substitute that app

 These instructions are written with the assumption that you're starting a new project